SpotIM/spotim-ios-sdk-pod/README.md

 ### Setup

+First import our SDK from the AppDelegate
+`import Spot_IM_Core`

-To use the SDK you need to set your unique Spot ID key first.
-The recommended way to do it is in `application(application:didFinishLaunchingWithOptions)` function of App Delegate.
+To use the SDK you need to set your unique Spot ID when initializing the SDK.
+In the `application(application:didFinishLaunchingWithOptions)` call the `setup` method as follows:

 ##### Example